open-contracting/standard-development-handbook/docs/extensions.md

 Extensions must include at least one schema file.
 In most cases, the extension will have a _release-schema.json_ with the minimal changes required to patch the schema, although there may be more marginal user cases requiring metadata patches for _release-package-schema.json_ and/or _record-package-schema.json_.
 Empty schema files should not be included in the extension.

+Repositories for [core extensions](http://standard.open-contracting.org/latest/en/extensions/#core-extensions) should have issue submissions disable by default and should direct developers to the [OCDS extension issues repository](https://github.com/open-contracting/ocds-extensions) to file issues.
+Best practice is to add that information to the _README.md_ file in every core extension using the following template:

+  > _&#35;&#35;&#35; Reporting issues_
+  >
+  > _By default, issues are disabled for individual OCDS core extensions.
+Instead, there is a &#91;ocds extension repository &#93;&#40;https://github.com/open-contracting/ocds-extensions/&#41; to gather issues for all extensions in a single place._
+  >
+  > _If you have an issue to report, please submit it there.
+Make sure you indicate the appropriate extension following this format in the title: &#42;&#42;&#95;extension_name: issue title&#95;&#42;&#42;._

+For [community extensions](http://standard.open-contracting.org/latest/en/extensions/#community-extensions) there is no specific requirements regarding issue management.

 ## Naming extensions

 Names for extensions should conform to the following pattern: